pederund/BAN400_project/README.md

 ## Shiny

 #### Installation
-When creating the app some packages are necessary for running the app and when designing the layout:
+When creating the app some packages are necessary for running the app and when designing the layout.
+Please make sure to have these installed prior to running the code:

     install.packages("shiny")
     install.packages("shinyjs")
     install.packages("shinythemes")
     install.packages("shinyalert")
-    install.packages("stringr")
     install.packages("DT")

 #### Input